mattlind07/macro-coach/README.md

 It then re-runs the goal math off that measured number and updates your target and macros.
 Each update is damped to ±250 kcal so a single water-weight blip can't swing your plan around.
 This is in `lib/db.js` (`recalibrate`).

-No login: each browser gets a random anonymous id (localStorage) that keys its data in Postgres.